 As that water sneaks out, so do your chances of saving money in utilities.

-The EPA estimates “a toilet alone can use 27 percent” of your average water consumption per day.
+The EPA estimates that toilet flushes account for nearly 30 percent of your average water consumption per day.
 And that’s when it’s working correctly.

 A leaking toilet can lead to thousand of lost gallons every month, making identification vital.